-These consolidated financial statements were reported for issuance by the Board of Directors as of March 18, 2022.
+These consolidated financial statements was authorized for issue by the Board of Directors as of March 9, 2023.

 (3) New standards, amendments and interpretations adopted:

 (a) The impact of the International Financial Reporting Standards ("IFRSs") endorsed by the Financial Supervisory Commission, R.O.C. ("FSC") which have already been adopted.